-Mountain yellow-legged frogs (MYLFs) are a native amphibian species complex that includes two species (Vredenburg et al. 2007): the Sierra Nevada yellow-legged frog (Rana sierrae) and southern mountain yellow legged-frog (Rana muscosa).
-Both species are currently proposed for federal listing as endangered (FWS 2013), while R. sierrae is state listed as threatened and R. muscosa is state listed as endangered (CFGC 2012).
+Mountain yellow-legged frogs (MYLFs) are a native amphibian species complex that includes two species (Vredenburg et al. 2007): the Sierra Nevada yellow-legged frog (Rana sierrae) and the mountain yellow legged-frog (Rana muscosa).
+Both species are federally listed as endangered (FWS 2014), while R. sierrae is state listed as threatened and R. muscosa is state listed as endangered (CFGC 2012).
+The two species are difficult to distinguish visually within SEKI, although some phenotypic differences have been established between the two species (Vredenburg et al. 2007, pgs.
+370-371).
+R. sierrae (Figure J-1, A and B) have relatively shorter legs when compared with R. muscosa (Figure J-1, C and D), and the two species have different calls.
+However, visual differences are slight, both species only call when underwater, and there is considerable color and pattern variation within both species (NPS aquatics staff, pers. obs., Stebbins and McGinnis 2012).
+The typical way to differentiate between the two species involves a priori knowledge of which species is present within the geographic area being surveyed based on genetic sampling.

-The two genetically distinct species can be distinguished visually (Vredenburg et al. 2007).
-The Sierra Nevada yellow-legged frog tends to be dark with light spots dorsally (Fig. 1), and the legs are shorter than the southern mountain yellow-legged frog.
-The southern mountain yellow-legged frog has dark spots on a light background (Figure 16), and the legs are longer than the Sierra Nevada yellow-legged frog.

 Adults are a moderate-sized frog that varies from about 1.5 to 3 inches (40 to 80 mm) snout to vent length (SVL).
 In general, dorsal color has varying mixes of olive-green, brown, and black.
 Color varies from mottled to spotted, and they may appear anywhere from drab to colorful.
 The ventral color is white to yellowish-beige.
 The underside of legs often contains a yellowish wash.
-Some red may be present.
+The venter and underside of the upper thighs may also have a bright reddish-orange coloration.
 Larvae (tadpoles) are very dark (nearly black) during their first year.
-Older larvae are slightly lighter and resemble large ripe olives with tails (Figure 16; Stebbins and McGinnis 2012).
+Older larvae are slightly lighter and resemble large ripe olives with tails (Figure J-1, E; Stebbins and McGinnis 2012).